wikimedia/mediawiki-extensions-ParserMigration/README.md

 to opt-in, opt-out, or follow the wiki defaults for the use of the new Parsoid wikitext parser to render article pages.

-"Follow the wiki default" uses Parsoid based on two configuration
+"Follow the wiki default" uses Parsoid based on three configuration
 options:
 * `$wgParserMigrationEnableParsoidDiscussionTools` if set to true will use Parsoid for all pages in the talk namespace, but not for other